KUALA LUMPUR FOR THE LITTLE ONES

 If you crave for some more wildlife and sea life, pay a visit to the the National ZOO and its Aquarium.
-Relax by the lake of the Zoo gardens, ride an elephant and enjoy the park`s amusements for families.
+Relax by the lake of the Zoo gardens, ride an elephant and enjoy park`s family friendly facilities.

 Another wildlife location is presented by the Farm in the City – a non-traditional zoo experience.
-This large venue is divided into several sections, such as reptile corner, a bird aviary, pond with all kinds of fish and others.
+This large venue is divided into several sections, such as reptile corner, a bird aviary and a fish pond with all kinds of species.

-MIMALAND, also called “Malaysia in miniature”, is a massive amusement npark with fishing and boating lake, a huge natural swimming pool and a small zoo with a collection of full-size dinosaur models.
+MIMALAND, also called “Malaysia in miniature”, is a massive amusement park with fishing and boating lake, a huge natural swimming pool and a small zoo with a collection of full-size dinosaur models.

-KIDZANIA – resembling a mini city, this little complex is purposely built to prepare children for the worklife, once they grow up.
-Child-sized replicas of cars, skyscrapers, corporation buildings and shops are supposed to stimulate children`s immagionation and there is more than 90 different proffessions they can choose from in order to pretend to be lawyer, surgeon, pilot, fire fighter, teacher or even a model.
+KIDZANIA – resembling a mini city, this little complex is purposely built to prepare children for the work life, once they grow up.
+Child-sized replicas of cars, skyscrapers, corporation buildings and shops are supposed to stimulate children`s imagination and there is more than 90 different professions they can choose from in order to pretend to be lawyer, surgeon, pilot, fire fighter, teacher and even a model.

 SKYTREX ADVENTURE – this is an educational adventure park for all ages full of exhilarating rides, flying foxes and ziplines over two lakes of the tropical rain forest.
 Agricultural Park is physically quite challenging but the Little Adventure is great for the youngest ones.

-BERJAYA TIMES SQUERE – If it rains this the place to go.
-Located in a shopping mall, it is a paradise for families.
+BERJAYA TIMES SQUERE – this the place to go on a rainy day.
+Built in a shopping mall, it is a paradise for families.
 Various exciting rides are available in the the Fantasy Garden and the Galaxy Station.
-The 800 m long a Supersonic Oddyssey Rollercoaster is the absolute winner!
+The 800 m long a Supersonic Odyssey Rollercoaster is the absolute winner!

 Sunway Lagoon Theme Park